-- 1. Visitors are allowed in the service reception area only.
-Visitors are not allowed in the classrooms, student lounge, or clinic classroom area. - 2.
-Only emergency calls are permitted on the business phone.
-Students may use the student phones for a limited time.
-Please keep your calls to three (3) minutes or less. - 3.
-Cell phones are permitted in assigned areas of the school. - 4.
-Only earbuds and headphones can be used in designated areas and can only be used in one ear. - 5.
-Future Professionals may not gather around the service desk, service reception area, or offices. - 6.
-Food and drinks are allowed in designated areas. - 7.
-Paul Mitchell The School Columbus and Paul Mitchell The School Cleveland is a smoke-free campus.
-Students who fail to follow this policy will be suspended for a total of 30 days. - 8.
-Stealing or taking school property or another's personal property is unacceptable and grounds for termination. - 9.
-School administration has the right to access and inspect a Future Professionals locker at any time, refer to the locker policy.
+- 2. Visitors are allowed in the service reception area only.
+Visitors are not allowed in the classrooms, Future Professionals lounge, or clinic classroom area. - 3.
+Cell phones are permitted is assigned in assigned areas of the school.
+Phone calls are not permitted during class time or learning environments such as classrooms or learning zones at any time.
+Calls while clocked in should remain in the assigned areas, quiet in tone, and no longer than 3 minutes. - 4.
+Future Professionals may not visit with another Future Professionals who is working with a clinic classroom guest. - 5.
+Future Professionals may not gather around the service desk, the service reception area, or the offices. - 6.
+Food, drinks, and water bottles are allowed only in the Future Professional lounge. - 7.
+Future Professionals can only wear earbuds or headphones in one ear and can only be used in designated area. - 8.
+The school is a smoke-free campus.
+Future Professionals may not smoke or vape and substance on school premises.
+Students who fail to follow this policy will be suspended for a total of 30 days. - 9.
+Stealing or taking school properly or another's personal property is unacceptable and grounds for termination. - 10.
+School administration has the right to access and inspect a Future Professionals locker at anytime refer to the locker policy.